vectorsize/appify/README.md

 }
 ```

-This means that you can specify a version for your Application bundle, a valid `icons` resource and a different name.
+This means that you can specify a version for your Application bundle, a valid `icns` resource and a different name.